Icon-Newsletter-smaller

 2. What is the minimum salary requirement for a credit card in the Philippines?

 It depends on the credit card provider.
-PNB offers several credit cards with the lowest annual income requirement of ₱120,000.
-The minimum annual salary required for select credit cards from BPI and RCBC is ₱180,000.
+PNB offers credit cards with the lowest annual income requirement of ₱120,000.
+Meanwhile, the minimum annual salary required for select credit cards from BPI and RCBC is ₱180,000.

 3. Can I apply for a credit card even without proof of income?